Deformable Cluster Manipulation via Whole-Arm Policy Learning: INTRODUCTION

 \item A specific implementation to clear power lines of overhanging tree branches and zero-shot sim-to-real transfer that handles unseen branch topology and displays novel clearance patterns in simulation and real.

 \end{enumerate}

+Our first two contributions are technical and apply to deformable manipulation in general, while the third and fourth are system-level, focusing on de-occlusion, but deployable beyond trees.
 Subsequent sections specifically focus on the power line clearance problem; however, the methodology is readily adaptable to others.
-We encourage readers to view the extensive supplementary videos to see our approach in action.
+We encourage readers to view the supplementary videos to see our approach in action.